 - Total and permanent disability.
 Workers’ comp law is strange—earning “total and permanent disability” benefits does not mean you're physically helpless.
 These are the most extensive benefits available under workers’ comp.
 They include the maximum possible permanent disability compensation and free medical treatment for life related to your injuries.

-The Worse You’re Hurt, The More Help You Need
+The Worse The Workers Comp Injury, The More Help You Need

 Let’s face it: it’s just easier for insurance companies to make more money by forcing cheap settlements on severely wounded employees who don’t know any better.
 Don’t risk being taken advantage of.
 If you’ve been severely hurt at work, you need a workers’ compensation lawyer to look at your case just as much as you need a qualified doctor to care for your injuries.